When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Option #1: Purchase an Additional ExpressVPN Subscription

 At any moment, you’re free to buy an additional ExpressVPN subscription, which is perhaps the easiest way to bypass the VPN’s 8-device limit.
-To make that happen, you’ll need to use another email address, as you’ll be in charge of 2 separate ExpressVPN accounts.
+To make that happen, you’ll need to use another email address and another ExpressVPN activation code, as you’ll be in charge of 2 separate accounts.

 Option #2: Share Your VPN Connection from Another Device

 Sharing a VPN connection requires you to turn your computer or smartphone into a virtual router.
-That means your phone or computer will emit your VPN connection, taking only a single slot of your ExpressVPN connection.
+That means your phone or computer will emit your VPN connection, taking only a single slot of your ExpressVPN connection limit.

 In essence, you’ll create a new Wi-Fi network.
-To take full advantage of that VPN-protected Wi-Fi network, it’s best to use a Windows or macOS computer that’s always powered on.
+It’s best to use a Windows or macOS computer that’s always powered on to take full advantage of that VPN-protected Wi-Fi network.
 That’s the only way to create a VPN network that works 24/7 without performance fluctuations.

 Option #3: Set Up ExpressVPN on a Router

-If you set up ExpressVPN on a router, that router will take only a single "slot" in ExpressVPN's device limit, which means you can connect as many devices as you want at the same time.
+If you set up ExpressVPN on a router, that router will take only a single "slot" in ExpressVPN's device limit, which means you can connect as many devices as you want simultaneously.
 The only downside is that you need a router compatible with VPNs.
 Also, you’ll need some time and knowledge to make this setup work.

-There are 3 ways to get started.
-The easiest one is to buy ExpressVPN's own router - Aircove.
-You'll get a pre-flashed router with ExpressVPN already installed.
+There are three ways to get started.
+The easiest one is to buy ExpressVPN's Aircove, which is the VPN's own router brand.
 Just power it on, set it up, and you'll create a VPN-protected Wi-Fi network for your household.
 Here's how to set up ExpressVPN's Aircove.

 Another, a bit more complex option, is to use ExpressVPN’s firmware for routers, which is an option for supported routers made by Linksys, ASUS, and Netgear.
 Here's how to set up ExpressVPN on a router.